HL7/PDDI-CDS/pages/_includes/start.md

 # <span style="color:silver"> 5.0.0 </span> Level 2 Implementation

 The Level 2 Implementation is a proposed target to optimize PDDI CDS artifacts.
-It builds on the Level 1 Implementation; however, implementors MUST select either Level 1 or 2 Implementation and NOT both.
-This section does not provide a comprehensive overview but highlights key deviations from the Level 1 Implementation above.
+It builds on the Level 1 Implementation; however, implementors MUST select either Level 1 or 2 Implementation and *not* both.
+This section does not provide a comprehensive overview of the implementation but highlights deviations from the Level 1 Implementation above.

-Summary of differences between the Level 1 and Level 2 Implementations include:
+Differences between the Level 1 and Level 2 Implementations include:
 1. Defining two CDS Hooks triggers in CPOE workflow (i.e., `medication-select` and `medication-prescribe`)
 2. Creating a `medication-select` specification
 3. Modify `medication-prescribe` specification
-4. Creating Medication Select and Medication Prescribe Services
+4. Creating separate but coordinated Medication Select and Medication Prescribe Services

-> *Note:* The Level 2 Implementation requires two separate, *but coordinated,* services for standards' precision, logic flexibility, and to avoid the need for CDS service state.
+> *Note:* The Level 2 Implementation requires two separate, but *coordinated,* services for standards' precision, logic flexibility, and to avoid the need for CDS service state.

 ## <span style="color:silver"> 5.1.0 </span> Level 2 – CPOE Workflow